Addicted to Marijuana- that’s not possible, it’s natural!

-Cannabis laws have changed recently in Oregon.
-For some people this provides a sense of relief- not only from the medical issues that they utilize the plant for, but also from the threat of criminalization, which has been eradicated.
+Cannabis laws have changed within the last few years in Oregon.
+For some people this provides a sense of relief- not only from the medical issues that they utilize the plant for, but also from the threat of criminalization.
 However, other users find that they feel confined by Cannabis.
 Activities that used to be joyful now require getting high.
-Emotional distresses are handled by first reaching for a pipe, edible, vaporizer, rather than a sense of connectedness to how one actually feels.
+Emotional distresses are handled by first reaching for a pipe, edible, or vaporizer, rather than a sense of connectedness to how one actually feels.
 Many people utilize Marijuana to excess to treat underlying conditions like depression, ADHD, and anxiety.
 When long-term and frequent Cannabis users try to quit they may experience withdrawal symptoms such as feeling uncomfortably hot and cold, poor appetite, severe insomnia, anxiety and irritability.

 “Chronic cannabis users typically experience unpleasant withdrawal symptoms when use is discontinued.
 These symptoms are much less severe than those associated with withdrawal from chronic opioid or depressant use, but aversive enough to encourage continued cannabis use and interfere with cessation attempts in some individuals.” – Journal of Clinical Pharmacology and Therapeutics, 2015